Using libvirt/KVM with Vagrant

 netlab uses libvirt networks and P2P UDP tunnels to implement topology links:

-• P2P UDP tunnels are used for links with two nodes and link type set to p2p (default behavior for links with two nodes).
+• P2P UDP tunnels are used for links with two nodes, and link type is set to p2p (the default behavior for links with two nodes).
 P2P tunnels are transparent; you can run any layer-2 control-plane protocol (including LACP) over them.

 • libvirt networks are used for all other links.
 They are automatically created and deleted by vagrant up and vagrant down commands executed by netlab up and netlab down. netlab up sets the group_fwd_mask for all Vagrant-created Linux bridges to 0x4000 to enable LLDP passthrough.